Weekly Dish: Ike's Walnut Creek Opens

 Shehadeh also told me there would be a Kryptonite sandwich-eating contest at the Walnut Creek location on Friday afternoon, with the winner receiving a year of free Ike's sandwiches.
 Go to facebook.com/ikes for more info on that.

 I had a chance to swing by the new Tribune Tavern last Friday night for a little look-see, and it was hopping.
 Luckily we made a reservation, so we managed to navigate through the packed bar scene and snag a table near the little side outdoor patio (which was nice since it was a hot evening).
 My impression?
-Well, I've got to say, this place impressed me right out of the gate, particularly in the speed of service given how packed it was and how recently the restaurant had opened (just a few days before).
+Well, I've got to say, this place impressed me right out of the gate, particularly with the speed of service given how packed it was and how recently the restaurant had opened (just a few days before).
 It was clear that the kitchen, under the guidance of executive chef Huw Thornton, is already in mid-season form.
-In fact, we got our food almost too fast—I wouldn't have minded lingering a little longer but hey, that's a good problem to have.
+In fact, we got our food almost too fast—I wouldn't have minded lingering a little longer, but hey, that's a good problem to have.

-Check 'em out if you get a chance...
+Check 'em out if you get a chance ...
 401 13th St., Oakland, (510) 452-8742, tribunetavern.com.

 Do you believe yet?
 Big win for the Golden State Warriors last night to even up their playoff series against the Denver Nuggets.
 Oakland's Picán restaurant is showing its support by offering a specially-themed cocktail called "54 at the Garden" (named after Warriors star Steph Curry's 54-point performance at New York City's Madison Square Garden).
 We happen to have the recipe so you can make one as you're cheering on the W's during their next game (Friday at 7:30 p.m.).
 CLICK HERE for the recipe.